-While past performance is not indicative of future results, it is immensely satisfying to own managers amongst the best performing managers for the year or month.
+While past performance is not indicative of future results, owning managers amongst the best performing managers is immensely satisfying.
 Likewise, it is excruciating to have exposure to the worst ones.
 NilssonHedge tracks the best and worst managers per strategy group.
 These reports are updated throughout the month, as more data arrives.
 This page shows the managers that we have classified as Commodity Trading Advisors (aka Managed Futures).
 They will become progressively more reliable towards the end of the month.

 Managed Futures is a broad classification, representing several different strategies.
 Here, we make no differentiation but rather lump the different strategies into one bucket.

 These reports may not always display the correct results, so please verify the returns before taking a victory lap through the office.
-NilssonHedge does not endorse any managers on the list and ending up at the top or bottom probably tells you more about the risk of a particular than anything else.
+NilssonHedge does not endorse any managers on the list and ending up at the top or bottom of the list, probably tells you more about the risk of a particular manager than anything else.

 The scatter plots above show the relationship between AUM and Returns (MTD/YTD).
 Large managers have progressively larger markers, showing that they have earned or lost more money.
 In some cases, we do not have reliable AUM numbers and may show incorrect numbers.
 The report is filtered for managers with more than $100mn under management.